PencilCode/reference/documents/turtle/animation.html.md

 ##### Example 1

-If I want the turtle to move
+Let's say you want the turtle to move forward, turn right, and move forward again.
+You would write the following code: